 The largest river in Southeast Asia, the mighty Mekong River spans over 2,700 miles.
 Flowing through China, Tibet, Burma, Laos, Thailand, Cambodia, and Vietnam, the Mekong River is the 12th longest in the world.

 In Vietnam, the Mekong is known as the Nine Dragons River (or Cuu Long) and is a vital facet of Vietnam’s agricultural trade.
 Rice is the most popular food source grown on the wetlands of Mekong and several agricultural villages can be found on its banks.
-The Mekong Delta region (located just south of Ho Chi Minh City) is home to a famous floating market as well as pagodas and other places of worship.
+The Mekong Delta Region (located just south of HCMC) is home to a famous floating market as well as pagodas and other places of worship.

 The 1,149 km Red River, also known as the Hong River, begins at the Yunnan Province in Southern China before meandering into Vietnam and departing at the Gulf of Tonkin.
 The river gets its name for carrying large amounts of fragile silt from the red lands, giving the water a burgundy tint at certain points.

 The volume of the Red River is famously fluctuating and floods are common.
-During the 19th century, the Red River was seen as a valuable trade route from China, before the invention of the railway became the standard method of transport.
+During the 19th century, it was seen as a valuable trade route from China, before the invention of the railway became the standard method of transport.
 The main tributaries of the Red River are the Black River and the Lo River.

 Dong Nai River